IgniteFrisco/airspace-jekyll/_posts/2018-05-23-sponsor-info.md

 |&emsp;Platinum&emsp;| &emsp;$400+ &emsp;    | &emsp;10 &emsp;       | &emsp;Yes&emsp;              | &emsp;Yes&emsp;              |

 ***Preferred Space and Preferred Seating are described on the "Sponsor Us" Page**

+***UPDATE: We are currently in the process of discussing the event with Frisco Education Foundation.
+The sponsor information will be updated when the logistics are finalized.**